Undline/UndChain/Dev Notes/user_stories.md

 			- Validators could send challenge requests.
 Maybe offload this responsibility to the passive validators so active validators don't get overloaded (apart of validator to validator communication)?
 		- Should we create a system where the validator notifies the partner when a utility that they are interested in opens up or are we expecting the partner to find it in the job file?
 			- I am leaning toward having the validator send it since I think it's just as costly to handle a bunch of job file requests from partners every block. not to mention this would be a good use case for the `when` keyword inside of pseudo
+    - Partners periodically send a still active message to notify the validators that they are still awaiting additional utility requests.
+Do this in cases where the partner is waiting to long for more requests.
+Need to come up with a good time scale for this
 2. Validator notifies the partner when a utility that they are subscribed to comes up. *pretty sure we are going to send what the partner is looking for rather than the whole file*
 	- What could go wrong?
 		- It's possible that a partner could be censored for whatever reason and the validators could be censoring that partner for things other than a low perception score.
 What solutions could be implemented to mitigate this